dennyzhang/dennytest/kubernetes/k8s_crash/README.md

 ```

 When a Container crashes, kubelet will restart it, but the files will be lost - the Container starts with a clean state

+This is different from the docker behavior.

+If you run “docker stop/start”, the file will still be there

 https://kubernetes.io/docs/concepts/storage/volumes/

 ```